A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only

 \section{Introduction}

 The discrete cosine transform (DCT) plays a fundamental role in signal processing techniques~\cite{rao1990discrete} and is part of modern image and video standards, such as JPEG~\cite{Wallace1992}, MPEG-1~\cite{roma2007hybrid}, MPEG-2~\cite{mpeg2}, H.261~\cite{h261}, H.263~\cite{h263}, H.264/AVC~\cite{wiegand2003,h264}, and the high efficiency video coding (HEVC)~\cite{hevc,hevc1}.
-In particular, the transform coding stage of the H.264 and HEVC standards employ the 8-point DCT of type~II~\cite{ hevc1, sullivan2012} among other different blocklenghts, such as 4, 16, and 32~points~\cite{Bayer2013, Park2012, Park2013}.
-In~\cite{Potluri2013}, the 8-point DCT stage of the HECV was optimized.
+In particular, the transform coding stage of the H.264 and HEVC standards employs the 8-point DCT of type~II~\cite{ hevc1, sullivan2012} among other transforms of different blocklenghts, such as 4, 16, and 32~points~\cite{Bayer2013, Park2012, Park2013}.
+In~\cite{Potluri2013}, the 8-point DCT stage of the HEVC was optimized.
 Among the above-mentioned standards, the HEVC is capable of achieving high compression performance at approximately half the bit rate required by H.264/AVC with same image quality~\cite{hevc1,Park2012,Ohm2012,Potluri2013}.
 However, HEVC possesses a significant computational complexity in terms of arithmetic operations~\cite{Park2012, Ohm2012, sullivan2012, Potluri2013}.
 In fact, HEVC can be 2--4 times more computationally demanding when compared to H.264/AVC~\cite{Park2012,Potluri2013}.
-Therefore, the proposal of efficient low-complexity DCT-like approximations can benefit future video codecs including emerging HEVC systems.
+Therefore, the proposal of efficient low-complexity DCT-like approximations can benefit future video codecs including emerging HEVC-based systems.

-Recently, low-complexity DCT approximations have been considered for image and video processing~\cite{haweel2001new, bas2008, bas2009, bas2013, cb2011, bc2012, Potluri2013, Bayer2013, Cintra2014-sigpro}.
+Recently, low-complexity DCT approximations have been considered for image and video processing~\cite{haweel2001new, bas2008, bas2009, bas2013, cb2011, bc2012, Potluri2013, Bayer2013, Cintra2014-sigpro,tablada2015class}.
 Such approximate transforms can offer meaningful DCT estimations at the expense of small errors.
-Such trade-off is often acceptable leading to low-power, high-speed realizations~\cite{Potluri2013}, while ensuring adequate numerical accuracy.
+Such trade-off is often acceptable leading to low-power, high-speed hardware realizations~\cite{Potluri2013}, while ensuring adequate numerical accuracy.

 In some applications, such as data compression~\cite{Rao2001}, high-frequency components are often zeroed by the quantization process.
 Thus, one may judiciously restrict the computation to the quantities that are likely to be remain significant~\cite{Huang2000}.
 This approach is called \emph{pruning} and was originally proposed as a method for computing the discrete Fourier transform~(DFT)~\cite{Markel1971,Skinner1976}.